Heatmap¶

 Click Heatmap¶

 On the heatmap page, Guance defaults to opening the Click Heatmap type on the right side.
-Under this type, you can view statistics for different metrics on the current page and the top 100 events by page operation count.
+Under this type, you can view statistical data for different metrics on the current page as well as the top 100 events by number of page operations.

-Hover over the left heatmap page, click on a color block to directly view the number of clicks and percentage in that area.
-You can click to see more analysis and open the detailed page of the action on the right, or copy the action name to search in the Action Explorer; or directly open the action in the Action Explorer to view more details.
+Hover over the left heatmap page, clicking on a color block allows you to directly view the number of clicks and the percentage in that area.
+You can open the details page of the operation on the right side by viewing more analysis, or copy the operation name of the area directly to search in the Action Explorer; or directly open the operation in the Action Explorer to view more details.

 Statistics¶